Announcing the New Editorial Team

 The outgoing team at the International Feminist Journal of Politics is very excited to announce the selection of new editors and associate editors!
 Starting January 1, 2018, the new editors of IFjP will be Brooke Ackerly (Vanderbilt University, USA), Elisabeth Jay Friedman (University of San Francisco, USA), Meenakshi Gopinath (Women in Security Conflict Management and Peace, India), and Marysia Zalewski (Cardiff University, Wales, UK).
 IFjP will be housed in the United Kingdom at Cardiff University.

 The team features seven associate editors: Hei Sook Kim (Ewha Woman’s University, Korea), Li Yingtao (Beijing Foreign Studies University, China), Krishna Menon (Ambedkar University Delhi, India), Olivia Rutazibwa (University of Portsmouth, UK), Constanza Tabbush (Universidad de Buenos Aires, Argentina), Shine Choi (Massey University, New Zealand), Montserrat Sagot Rodriguez (University of Costa Rica), and Adriana Piscitelli (State University of Campinas, Brazil)- and an Editor of Digital Media, Annick T.R.
 Wibben (University of San Francisco, USA).
-The current Conversations Editors (Laura McLeod and Megan Daigle) as well as the current Book Review Editor (Kevin Dunn) will continue with the new team at the outset.
+The new Book Review editor is Justin de Leon (University of California, San Diego).
+The current Conversations Editors (Laura McLeod and Megan Daigle) will continue with the new team at the outset.
 Follow us on twitter at @IFJPglobal and look out for the growth of ifjp.org among other exciting developments in coming months!

 Also, in conjunction with the selection of the new editorial team, we are very pleased to announce the 7th (yes, 7th!!) annual IFjP Conference, which, for the first time, will be timed to take place immediately before the 2018 ISA meeting in San Francisco.
 It will be held on Monday, April 2 and the morning of Tuesday, April 3, on the campus of the University of San Francisco.
-Conference registration will open in early Spring, 2018.
+Conference registration will open in January 2018.

 About the Journal